unit9/django-data-sync/Readme.md

 Country's natural key should be their ISO 2 code.

-So we can infer that natural key of Language, programmatically, is the the Country's ISO 2 code. + Language's ISO 639-1
+So we can infer that natural key of Language, programmatically, is the Country's ISO 2 code + the Language's ISO 639-1

 It'll look like this when you implement in code
 ```python